microsoft/profile-explorer/docs/docs/assembly-view.md

 Combining the parsed assembly and profiling information, call instructions are marked with their target(s) and have an arrow icon placed before the call opcode:

-- for direct calls (target is an function name/address), a black arrow is used.
+- A black arrow icon is used for direct calls (target is a function name/address).
-- for indirect or virtual function calls (target is a register or memory operand), a green arrow is used.
+- A green arrow icon is used for indirect or virtual function calls (target is a register or memory operand).

 *Hovering* with the mouse over the arrow displays a list of target functions with details about their execution time.
 For example, the indirect call below at runtime has the *std::_Random_device* function as the only target: